 Another possibility is to start at Mt Wilson, cross and follow the ridge as per Geronimo Canyon, and keep heading around to where you can get down through the cliff lines upstream of the start.

 The canyon begins with a long pool at MGA524914.
 There are many long pools, and high narrow walled sections.
-Lilos are a good idea.
-There are numerous large boulder chokes which take some time to negotiate.
+Lilos may be useful, but there are numerous large boulder chokes which take some time to negotiate, which would be made more difficult with lilos.

 Exit up the Geronimo track, which leaves the river at MGA543915, and leads back to the fire station at Mt Wilson.